 Does Ice Help Varicose Veins?

 There are several at-home treatments for varicose vein pain relief.
 Some options include drinking plenty of water and eating a healthy diet, regular exercise, compression stockings, elevating your legs, and using ice packs.
-Though, at-home pain relief is temporary.
+However, at-home pain relief is temporary.
 So, can you get rid of varicose veins altogether?
 Yes.
 For a permanent solution, look into treating your varicose veins at a treatment center.

 How To Get Rid Of Varicose Veins?